 Tempting Fate: Kellie Skater's schtick, prior to teaming with Tomoka Nakagawa- she walked out to the ring about every other show making an open challenge, which was promptly answered by someone who could and did destroy her.

 To Be a Master: New fans are of the opinion that the Singles and Tag Team Champion(s) belts are Mac Guffins.
-Even conceding that they make good bludgeons they maintain there is absolutely no logically conceivable reason why the women put each other through hell time after time for those silly thing.
-It's because holding them shows that they're the best, everyone wants to be the best and the established wrestling fan base wouldn't have it any other way.
+Even conceding that they make good bludgeons they maintain there is absolutely no logically conceivable reason why the women put each other through hell time after time for those silly things.
+Well, it is a sort of mistaken way of viewing it.
+Why the belts are awarded is more important than what they can be used for.
+Being given one mean's you're the best, and people will go along way to prove they are the best.

 Woman Bites Woman: Lacey broke up a Sara Del Rey pinfall attempt during their match in the finals of the tournament to crown the first SHIMMER Champion, June 2, 2007, by biting Sara's arm.
 Also a constant danger for anyone near Shark Girl.